Puppy Development Milestones: What To Expect

 Early Training

-During the 4 to 8-week period, puppies start to become more receptive to basic training commands.
+During the 4 to 8-week period, puppies start to become more receptive to commands.
 Simple commands such as “sit,” “come,” and “stay” can be introduced using positive reinforcement techniques.
 Consistency, patience, and rewards are key components of effective early training.
 By laying a solid foundation of basic manners and obedience, puppies are better prepared for further training as they grow older.
 Early training helps establish a strong bond between the owner and the puppy, fostering a positive and cooperative relationship.

 8 to 12 Weeks